As families, we learn to hold on to lots of things.

 As I listened to the song, I thought of our family and the journey of missions, moving, transition and change.

-We’ve had to learn to hold on in new ways.
+We’ve had to learn to hold on in new ways and to depend on each other through some incredible circumstances.

 That’s how this journey, this life of faith feels.
 Stepping out of the boat together, going and obeying.